Hürrem Sultan: Charities and patronage

 She built mosque complexes in Adrianopole and Ankara; waterways in Edirne; a mosque, a soup kitchen and a primary school in Svilengrad in today's Bulgaria and also repaired the Ayn Zubeyde waterways that supplied water to Mecca.
-She commissioned a double-bath along the ceremonial route, the Hurrem Sultan Bathhouse, to serve the community of worshippers in the nearby Hagia Sophia.
+She commissioned a double-bath along the ceremonial route, the Hürrem Sultan Bathhouse, to serve the community of worshippers in the nearby Hagia Sophia.
 Although there are some difficulties in calculating the date in the inscription in verse written by the poet with the pen name Hüdâyi, which is located above the door of the men's section, it must have been built in the year 960 (1553) since this year is given in the numerical terms.
 The bathhouse is described as "sultani" in its inscription, and in the anthologies reporting the works of Mimar Sinan, it is called "the late Haseki Sultan Bathhouse".
 Thus, this structure also known as the Hagia Sophia Bathhouse was built by Sinan for Hürrem Sultan, to provide income for her foundations.
 The Hagia Sophia Bath, located in a central location in Istanbul, right on the edge of Atmeydanı (Sultanahmet Square) and between the Hagia Sophia and Sultan Ahmed Mosques, was in the middle of a dense settlement until the İshak Pasha fire in 1913.
 Polish Count E. Raczynski, who came to Istanbul in 1814, described this bath in which he washed in his travelogue and also published its plan among the plates of his book published in 1824.
 The 75-meter-long structure is designed in the style of classical Ottoman baths having two separate symmetrical sections for men and women.
-The two sections, located in the north–south direction, are on the same axis, which was a novelty in Turkish bath architecture.
+The two sections, located in the north–south direction, are on the same axis, which was a novelty in hamam architecture.
 The men's section is to the north while the women's section is to the south.
 Besides, she had another bath constructed in the crowded commercial centre of Eminonu on the shores of the Golden Horn and a khan close to the Grand Bazaar in Istanbul.

 In Jerusalem she established the Haseki Sultan Imaret in 1552, a public soup kitchen to feed the poor, which was said to have fed at least 500 people twice a day.
 These assets included land in Palestine and Tripoli, as well as shops, public bath houses, soap factories, and flourmills.
 Haseki Hürrem Sultan's endowment deed includes 195 topoynyms and 32 estates mainly along the road between Jaffa and Jerusalem.
 The Haseki Sultan Imaret not only fulfilled the religious requirement to give charity, but reinforced the social order and helped the Ottoman Empire project a political image of power and generosity.
 She built a public soup kitchen in Makkah.